SchmidteServices/activeTAPI-Dyn365/docs/user/usecase.md

 ---
-title: Use-Case
+title: Use-Cases
-nav_order: 3
+nav_order: 300
 has_children: false
 ---

-# Simple use-case
+# Simple Use-Case

 In this section you will find a simple use-case that demonstrates the benifits of using _activeTAPI for Microsoft Dynamics 365_.